A higher Gross-Zagier formula and the structure of Selmer groups: Introduction

 When the rank is larger than one, the situation becomes extremely puzzled.
 The only known work is essentially Yun--Zhang's ground-breaking work on the Gross--Zagier formula for the function field case \cite{yun-zhang-higher-gross-zagier, yun-zhang-higher-gross-zagier-2} and its subsequent work.
 It seems that no similar result for the number field case is addressed yet.

-The main goal of this article is to present certain \emph{structural refinements} of Gross--Zagier formula and Waldspurger formula for elliptic curves over the rationals from the viewpoint of Kolyvagin systems and the structure of Selmer groups ($\S$\ref{subsec:structural-gross-zagier} and $\S$\ref{subsec:structural-waldspurger}).
+In this article, we present certain \emph{structural refinements} of Gross--Zagier formula and Waldspurger formula for elliptic curves over the rationals from the viewpoint of Kolyvagin systems and the structure of Selmer groups ($\S$\ref{subsec:structural-gross-zagier} and $\S$\ref{subsec:structural-waldspurger}).
 In particular, no low rank assumption is imposed.
-A simple consequence of these structural refinements is stated in Theorems \ref{thm:main-higher-gross-zagier-easy} and \ref{thm:main-higher-waldspurger-easy} as \emph{higher} Gross--Zagier and Waldspurger formulas.
+A simple consequence of these structural refinements is stated in Theorems \ref{thm:main-higher-gross-zagier-easy} and \ref{thm:main-higher-waldspurger-easy} as ``higher" Gross--Zagier and Waldspurger formulas.

 When the Heegner hypothesis is satisfied, the structural Gross--Zagier formula compares certain modular symbols of an elliptic curve and its quadratic twist with the corresponding Heegner point Kolyvagin system.